nebula-protocol/nebula-contracts/contracts/nebula-gov/README.md

 ## Receive Hook (CW20ReceiveMsg)

-WARNING: If you send NEB tokens to the Gov contract without issuing this hook, they will not be staked and will be irrevocably donated to the reward pool for stakers.
+**WARNING: If you send NEB tokens to the Gov contract without issuing this hook, they will not be staked and will be irrevocably donated to the reward pool for stakers.**
 ### StakeVotingTokens

-Issued when sending NEB tokens to the Gov contract to add them to their MIR staking position.
+Issued when sending NEB tokens to the Gov contract to add them to their NEB staking position.

 ```json
 {